w-henderson/Kascreech/README.md

 ### Deploying to Production
 1. Build the React app for production by running `npm run build` in the client directory.
 2. Build the Rust back-end by running `cargo build --release` in the server directory.
 3. Deploy on your platform of choice.
-Tungstenite does not support HTTPS on the server, so you'll need a platform that allows you to force HTTP.
-Netlify and Vercel both force HTTPS, so you won't be able to deploy on either of them.
-I recommend a low-spec VPS where you can just put a web server (I recommend [Humphrey](https://github.com/w-henderson/Humphrey)) and the server in the same box.

 ## Tech Stack